zipang/the-next-mvp-starter/src/pages/api/db/README.md

 FIREBASE_ADMIN_SDK_PRIVATE_KEY = -----BEGIN PRIVATE KEY-----|IMPORTANT: Replace all the \n with pipes when you copy the key|-----END PRIVATE KEY-----|
 ```

-The first batch of `NEXT_PUBLIC_FIREBASE` properties are the one that are used by the web client sdk.
+The first batch of `NEXT_PUBLIC_FIREBASE_..` properties are the same ones used to instantiate the [Firebase Javascript SDK](https://firebase.google.com/docs/web/learn-more?authuser=0#config-object).
 They are not sensitives.
-You can find them and copy them from the Firebase console : Project Settings, apps (create one) and the code sample that is provided to instanciate the web SDK :
+You can find them and copy them from the Firebase console : Project Settings > apps (create one) and the code sample that is provided to instanciate the web SDK :

 ```js
 // Your web app's Firebase configuration